mathers101/chainle-vite/README.md

 # Chainle

+THIS IS AN OLD VERSION OF CHAINLE MADE WITH VITE.
+CURRENT VERSION IS MADE WITH EXPO: https://github.com/mathers101/chainle

 Chainle is a daily puzzle game where players complete a chain of words using valid two-word phrases.
 Each day's puzzle starts with a hidden chain, and players guess words to complete the chain as efficiently as possible.

 ## Features